Pentacam® AXL Wave Basic Software

 The General Overview provides important information on the keratometry and pachymetry of the cornea in concise numerical form.
-The Scheimpflug image provides opticians/optometrists and their customers with intuitive representations of opacities of the cornea or lens (cataract) or of the position of existing IOLs.
+The Scheimpflug image provides ophthalmologists and their patients with intuitive representations of opacities of the cornea or lens (cataract) or of the position of existing IOLs.
 The anterior chamber is described in terms of anterior chamber depth, volume and angle.
 When combined with IOP tonometry readings corrected for corneal thickness the General Overview permits an assessment of glaucoma risk.
-It also allows the display of all colour maps.
+It also allows the display of all color maps.

 Fast Screening Report

 The Fast Screening Report provides an intuitive guide to review the Pentacam® results.
 It is a great tool for detecting abnormalities and to quickly screen new patients.
 Normative data is gathered from published studies and stored in the Pentacam® software.
 The distribution of normal values in a population is represented by the bars shaded in gray.
 The diagrams show the distribution for normal (green) and pathological (red) eyes.
 Sources, which the evaluations are based on, are cited to provide additional information.
 In cases of irregularities, the individual displays for detailed findings appear in the interactive navigation bar.

 - Detection and quantification of abnormalities in corneal shape

 - IOP evaluation taking into account measured corneal thickness based on various formulas (for ex. the Dresden correction table)

 An overview display in colour shows the corneal thickness from limbus to limbus.
 The measured values can be displayed in a pre-determined grid or represented manually at any point at a mouse click.

 - corneal thickness in the centre of the pupil